-Recommended storage temperature: 0 - 30°C (32 - 86°F).
+Recommended storage temperature: between 0°C and 30°C (32 - 86°F).

 Protect from moisture/humidity; may react with water producing CO2 gas, a hazardous build-up of pressure could result if contaminated containers are re-sealed.

 Do not re-seal contaminated containers.